OiSkar-pdf/SportsAI/README.md

 ## Deployment

-The application is deployed on PythonAnywhere.
-To deploy your own instance:
+The application is deployed on PythonAnywhere

-1. Create a PythonAnywhere account
-2. Upload the project files
-3. Configure the WSGI file to point to app.py
-4. Set up the required Python packages
-5. Reload the web application

 ## Contributing